Skip to main content

 #

-The root cause is a single missing check: the SDK fetches the resource_metadata URL before validating that it shares the same origin as the MCP server.
+The root cause is simple: the SDK fetches the resource_metadata URL before validating that it shares the same origin as the MCP server.

-The validation code exists — _validate_resource_match() was implemented specifically to check that the PRM response matches the expected resource.
-But it runs on the response body, not on the URL.
-By the time that check runs, the HTTP request has already left the machine.
+The validation code exists — _validate_resource_match() checks that the PRM response matches the expected resource.
+But it runs on the response body, after the HTTP request has already left the machine.

 [Attacker injects URL] → [SDK fetches URL] → [_validate_resource_match() runs]